 Prebiotics, unlike probiotics, are not destroyed in the body.
 They are not affected by heat or bacteria.
 Getting the full benefits of prebiotics is easy, especially when consumed in a full-spectrum supplement form.

-The Prebiotin formula of prebiotic supplements contains both inulin and oligofructose.
+Prebiotin is the only full-spectrum prebiotic on the market.
+This means the Prebiotin formula of prebiotic supplements contains both inulin and oligofructose.
 This full spectrum formula treats the entire bowel wall for maximum effectiveness.
 And Prebiotin has been proven by numerous independent scientific studies to increase the number of healthy bacteria in the colon, the benefits of which are impressive and essential to overall health and well being.

 Probiotic vs Prebiotic

 Prebiotics and probiotics both accomplish important health tasks for the human gut.
 Trying to decide between a probiotic and prebiotic supplement regimen?
 Consider these prebiotics vs probiotics facts: